 The emergency shelter system for families with children emphasizes efficient use of resources, close collaboration among partner agencies, streamlined admission, and linkage to services and/or housing and quick re-housing of families with appropriate supports.
-The model centers on a "front-door" approach to shelter admission, with the Homeless Hotline managing all initial requests for shelter, including provision of immediate emergency shelter when diversion to safe, alternative housing is not available.
+The model centers on a "front-door" approach to shelter admission, with the Homeless Hotline operated by Netcare managing all initial requests for shelter.
+Gladden Community House provides face to face diversion services and immediate emergency shelter is available when diversion to safe, alternative housing is not possible.